-Attach Program ChemE + DS Curriculum with Course Descriptions needed
+Attach ProgramChemE + DS Curriculum with Course DescriptionsDescription Files if11-27-23.docxneeded

-Description Files if 11-27-23.docx

 Graduation Requirements

 Provide a brief narrative description of all graduation requirements, including, but not limited to, credit hour requirements, and, where relevant, requirements for internship, practicum, or clinical.
 For a graduate program, summarize information about the requirements for completion of the thesis or dissertation, including the thesis committees, and the final defense of the thesis or dissertation.
 If a thesis or dissertation is not required in a graduate program, explain how the functional equivalent is achieved.